 The Bodhisatta was once Indra, king of the gods.
 In his earthly life before this he worked as the king’s treasurer and was exceptionally wealthy.
-One day he pondered his life and realized he earned his prosperity through living a virtuous life and he decided now was the time to take it to the next level by giving away his fortune.
+One day he pondered his life and realized he had earned his prosperity through living a virtuous life, and he decided now was the time to take it to the next level by giving away his fortune.
 He offered it to the king, but he said he already had enough money.
 So the Bodhisatta built six alms halls around the city and gave money to the poor every day for the rest of his life.
 Before he died and became Indra, he instructed his son to continue giving away money, and he did.
-And so did another three generations.
+And so did the next three generations.
 And for their virtue, when born in heaven these four men became Chandra, the moon god; Surya, the sun god; Matali, Indra’s charioteer; and Pancasikha, one of heaven’s top musicians.
 But the next in the line, Kosiya (known as Maccharikosiya, “The Millionaire Miser”) felt that his forefathers were fools and he hoarded the remainder of the family fortune, neither helping the poor nor spending any more than absolutely necessary for he and his family.
 He wore coarse clothes, shaded his head with leaves, and rode in a crazy old chariot yoked to worn-out oxen.

 Meanwhile, just at that particular moment, the Bodhisatta sat in his heavenly abode and wondered what had become of his decedents.
 He divined that those who had already died had been reborn in heaven, but his great-great-great grandson was a wicked man who had broken the family’s tradition of charity and was destined for hell.
 He assembled the others and they went down to Earth to put the miser on the right path.
 They took the forms of brahmins and approached Kosiya one by one asking for porridge.
 Kosiya insulted the Bodhisatta, who asked for food first, and told him to go away.
 But when the Bodhisatta spoke wise words about how generosity leads to salvation, Kosiya agreed to share a little.
 The next four brahmins approached, and in the same manner were begrudgingly invited to eat.